fDesmet/TRACEX/README.md

 3. Model outputs:
     - the time period: years vector and associated daily (or other frequency depending on the model output frequency) vector
     - the path to the daily model outputs (one file per year)
+    - the setup used in the filenames of model output (format "setup_year_avg.nc")
 4. Output: name of output folder
 5. Grid data:
     - number of z levels